Joseph Wu

-Educational background
+Early life and education

+Wu was born in Changhua on October 31, 1954.
+After graduating from Taichung Municipal Taichung First Senior High School, Wu studied political science at National Chengchi University and graduated with a Bachelor of Arts (B.A.) in 1978.
+He then completed graduate studies in the United States, where he earned a Master of Arts (M.A.) in political science from the University of Missouri in 1982 and his Ph.D. in political science from Ohio State University (OSU) in 1989 with a specialization in comparative politics and international relations.

+As a graduate student at OSU, Wu worked as a staff researcher at the university's political research laboratory from 1984 to 1988 and as a teaching associate from 1988 to 1989.
+His doctoral dissertation was titled, "Toward another miracle?
+Impetuses and obstacles in Taiwan's democratization."
+His doctoral advisors were professors Bradley Richardson, Richard Gunther, and Chang Hao.

+Career

-Prior to entering politics, he was an academic political scientist, finishing his PhD in political science in 1989 at Ohio State University.
-He wrote his doctoral thesis on progress and obstacles to democratization in Taiwan.
-He served as a teacher and research assistant in the political science department of Ohio State University in the United States, and as deputy director of the Institute of International Relations of National Chengchi University in Taiwan.
+After receiving his doctorate, Wu was a faculty member in the political science department at Ohio State University and was deputy director of the Institute of International Relations of National Chengchi University in Taiwan.

-Rise in politics

-Formerly the Deputy Secretary General of the Presidential Office for President Chen Shui-bian, Wu was appointed the chairman of the Mainland Affairs Council, the body charged with coordinating relations with Mainland China (the People's Republic of China), by Chen in May 2004.
+Formerly the Deputy Secretary General of the Presidential Office for President Chen Shui-bian, Wu was appointed the chairman of the Mainland Affairs Council, the body charged with coordinating relations with mainland China (the People's Republic of China), by Chen in May 2004.

 His appointment as Chairman of the Mainland Affairs Council proved somewhat controversial due to his reputation as a supporter of Taiwan independence, especially in light of the simultaneous appointment as foreign minister of former independence activist Mark Chen.
 His tenure as head of TECRO lasted one year and three months.

 Cross-strait relations

-On April 11, 2013, the ROC Cabinet approved a bill to establish a Straits Exchange Foundation (SEF) branch office in Mainland China and an Association for Relations Across the Taiwan Straits (ARATS) office in Taiwan.
+On April 11, 2013, the ROC Cabinet approved a bill to establish a Straits Exchange Foundation (SEF) branch office in mainland China and an Association for Relations Across the Taiwan Straits (ARATS) office in Taiwan.
 Wu - who was once the ROC Minister of Mainland Affairs Council - said that for the ARATS office to be established in Taiwan, it would need to have three prerequisites: the office should never evolve to become like the PRC Liaison Office in Hong Kong; the office's mandate must be clearly defined; and the officers must adhere to international diplomatic regulations.

 In May 2021, he became the first person listed on the “diehard supporters of Taiwan independence” blacklist proposed by the Chinese government.

+On November 5, 2021, Wu was sanctioned by the Taiwan Affairs Office of the People's Republic of China for "fanning up hostility across the Taiwan Strait and maliciously smearing the mainland".